azaroma/game-of-life-python/README.md

-# Game of life with Python
+# Game of life

+This is a Conway's game of life Python implementation with a Qt user interface.